Qihuiwang3/JID-4121-LMCFilm/README.md

 - Data passing between pages needs to be updated with React Redux.
 - Barcodes need to be properly generated and stored in the database.
 - The email sender system needs to verify successful payment before sending confirmation emails.

-## Version 0.2.0
-**Release Date:** [9/30/2024]

-### Overview

-In this initial release, we focused on developing key features for the **Admin Portal**.This portal allows Admins to interact with the system by editing film equipment, create class code, and view students for those who has signed up to use this website.
-Also, we fixed some issues in **Student protal** such as create a login system, and local storage.

-#### New Features

-- For this release, Admins can now create a class code, select a class section, add or remove equipment in the database and view students class deatil.
-- For this release, We Update UI in Student portal.

-#### Bug Fixes

-- Fixed students info cannot be passing in.
-- Fixed the some edge cases for cart api.
-- fixed some UI issues.

-#### Known Issues
-- Barcodes need to be properly generated and stored in the database.
-- The email sender system needs to verify successful payment before sending confirmation emails.
-- If a student has multiple class, the Admin cannot view all the classes registered by this student.

 # How to build
 <!-- Frontend Initial Setup -->